Abhi-sheKkK/ProjectX_VJTI/README.md

-ProjectX is a mentorship program at VJTI. this repo is of the taks done for selection process.
+ProjectX is a mentorship program at VJTI. this repo is of the tasks done for selection process.